8 Ways to Lower Your Wedding Bar Cost

 Strategy 1: Go DIY Instead of Venue Package

-- • Return unopened bottles
+- • Return rules confirmed before purchase

 How to do it: